turbot/guardrails-samples/policy_packs/aws/backup/enforce_ebs_volume_backups/README.md

 ````

 ## Decommission the Backup Vault

 To completely remove a Backup Vault and all backups, execute the following steps.

 ### Delete EBS Volume Backups

- Edit the Backup > Stack > Source policy setting in the policy pack.
+Edit the `Backup > Stack > Source` policy setting in the policy pack.
   - To flush the current backups, set the retention period to one day, as shown below.
   - Remove the Backup Selection from the `AWS > Backup > Stack > Source`.
 This will prevent new backups from happening.

-When the changes are complete the `template` attribute for `Backup > Stack > Source` should look like this.
+When the changes are complete the `template` attribute for `Backup > Stack > Source` should look like this:

 ```hcl
     |
     resource "aws_backup_vault" "vault" {